-Seriously, what the hell are we still doing here?
+Now, six years since we have started, and 800 blog posts later, I guess we should be looking back and asking: what the hell are we still doing here?
 Especially now that the Puppies have taken over the blog?

 You'd think that this would be something obvious.
 Look above, under the giant blog banner.
 You'd think I don't get much clearer than that.